mmashoto/sql_data_warehouse_project/README.md

 Welcome to the **Data Warehouse** repository!

 This project delivers a scalable data warehousing solution that integrates data from various sources, empowering data-driven decision-making through a robust data architecture, ETL pipeline, and  data modeling.
-By leveraging industry best practices and a medallion data architecture(Bronze, Silver, and Gold), this solution ensures data quality, consistency and reliability.
+By leveraging industry best practices and a medallion data architecture (Bronze, Silver, and Gold), this solution ensures data quality, consistency and reliability.

 ## Project Overview

-1. Data Ingestion: Collect data from two data systems (ERP and CRM) provided as CSV files
+1. **Data Ingestion**: Collect data from two data systems (ERP and CRM) provided as CSV files.
-2. Data Transformation: Transform the data into usable format.
+2. **Data Transformation**: Transform the data into usable format.
-3. Data Quality: Implement data quality checks to ensure data accuracy and consistency.
+3. **Data Quality**: Implement data quality checks to ensure data accuracy and consistency.
-4. Data Storage: Design a scalable data storage solution.
+4. **Data Storage**: Design a scalable data storage solution.
-5. Data Modeling: Develop a data model to support BI and reporting.
+5. **Data Modeling**: Develop a data model to support BI and reporting.

 ## Data Architecture